 It may hurt your feelings a little in the moment, but remember what matters more.

 She needs to know that when she says don’t touch my body, the people who respect her – the people who deserve her love – will listen.

 Download my FREE cheat sheet: 16 Miracle Phrases to Help You Reconnect With Your Child

 Here’s a positive solution to that uncomfortable situation where we might tend to force our kids into showing physical affection: The Best Solution for When Kids Refuse Hugs.

-How can we lay this groundwork with young girls?
+How can we lay this groundwork with young kids?
 Leave a comment below to share your thoughts.